rostis232/traineeEVOFintech/README.md

 First Launch needs to do some configuration:

-- Data Base configuration stored in `DBConfig struct`.
+- database configuration stored in `DBConfig struct`.
 Note!
 Project uses PostgreSQL 15.0
 - port number stored in `const PortNumber (default 8000)`

 ## Launch